stockchandu/Project-Porter-v1/README.md

 * Page Dynamic aspects issue (javascript)

 ## How we solved the above issue
-we team always believe on chewing gum method ,means stick to one thing , without giving up, we followed this rules. and could able to solved the issue.in terms of designing part of the website , creative mind required and the happens when you play with the design.
+we team always believe on chewing gum method ,means stick to one thing , without giving up, we followed this rules. and could able to solved the issue.in terms of designing part of the website , creative mind required and it happens when you play with the design.

 ## How to clone our project
 1.Go to visual studio code or open any terminal , type git clone https://github.com/stockchandu/project-porter